 In the application phase, there will be a question in the portal asking applicants to indicate if responses to duplicative questions were provided during the pre-registration phase.
 If applicants select yes, they will not be required to answer each individual question again at the application stage.
 However, each narrative must be entered separately for each application, as narratives may need to be tailored to account for the different project areas within each separate application.

-10. What part of the application will be considered confidential and privileged information?
+10. What information submitted in an application will be considered privileged or confidential?